daneroo/barrel-of-monkeys/README.md

 *Hint:*
+*Brute force approach*;
-*Brute force*; for each such pattern we could simply count the number of occurences by traversing the entire chain again.
+In order to determine the frequency of each pattern, we could simply count the number of occurences by traversing the entire chain again.

 ```python
 for pattern in patterns(chainOfMonkeys):